-Unhealthy soils “slake”, or run together, when wetted very quickly as they are lacking in the natural glues that help bind the soil together.
-Slaking blocks the natural pores and worm burrows in the soil which can lead to ponding and waterlogging.
-This can also develop into erosion, resulting in topsoil loss.
+Unhealthy soils “slake” (run together) very quickly when wetted as they lack the natural glues that help bind soil together.
+Slaking blocks the natural pores and worm burrows in soil which can lead to waterlogging.
+This can develop into erosion and loss of topsoil.
 Conversely, in very dry conditions, this can lead to wind erosion, which is equally as damaging.

-With min-till, instead of inverting the soil with the plough, several shallower cultivations are carried out.
-These also damage the soil’s natural structure and biology, leading to compaction and waterlogging.
-Min till mixes weed seeds throughout the soil profile.
-Distributing the seeds allows them to germinate over a long period and when the soil is cultivated again over many seasons.
+Instead of inverting soil, min-till involves several shallower cultivations.
+These also damage the soil’s natural structure and biology and can lead to compaction and waterlogging.
+Min-till mixes weed seeds throughout the soil profile which allows them to germinate over a long period over many seasons.
 The weed seed bank is not diminished.
-Min-till also has a tendency to dehydrate the soil.
+Min-till can also dehydrate the soil.

 The Claydon Drill’s leading tine technology is at the heart of the Opti-Till® system.
-The leading tine moves soil only where required – in the rooting and seeding zone.
+The leading tine loosens soil – but only where necessary – in the rooting and seeding zone.
 The bands in between the seeded rows are left undisturbed.
 The front tine loosens and aerates the soil, creating a friable tilth which is a perfect environment for seedlings to germinate and develop strong, deep roots which tap into the moisture in the undisturbed banks of soil.

 The leading tine also breaks up any shallow compaction, reinstating the water and air balance in the soil, providing good drainage so water can get away from the rooting zone.
 This eliminates ponding through the later autumn and winter period.

-Why leave undisturbed banks of soil?
 Moisture is retained in the unmoved soil for the crop to access.
 Earthworm populations thrive, their burrows are left intact and old rooting pathways remain.
-The natural structure of the soil is not destroyed by cultivations so soil density remains consistent through the profile.
-Natural capillaries remain unbroken allowing water infiltration and unimpeded rooting at all times, minimising stress throughout the crop’s life cycle.
+The natural structure of the soil remains intact; capillaries remain unbroken allowing water infiltration and unimpeded rooting, minimising stress throughout the crop’s life cycle.
 Soil biology flourishes.
 Claydon soils have an increased capacity to support traffic in the field without risk of compaction.
 This all contributes to make a healthy soil for a healthy crop.

-Due to the Hybrid’s design, fields become level over time as cultivations are eliminated (full cultivation practices generally cause unevenness in the fields).
-The A-Share seeding coulter design not only provides consistent seeding depth it also does a fantastic job of levelling the fields.
+The Claydon drill’s two tine design and toolbars grade and level fields.
 Headlands usually suffer some yield loss in conventional cultivation.
-This is eliminated with the Claydon Hybrid drill; the leading tine action and the undisturbed banks of soil ensure that crop performance is the same on the edge of the field as it is in the centre of the field.
+This is eliminated with the Claydon drill; the leading tine action and the undisturbed banks of soil ensure that crop performance is the same on the edge of the field as it is in the centre of the field.

-Crops established with the Claydon Hybrid seeder within the Opti-Till® system are better at coping with weather extremes, whether high rainfall events or prolonged dry periods are experienced.
-This is due to the improvement in soil structure.
-In recent times, this has been very much in evidence where various regions of the world have experienced extreme drought or rain, and crops established with the Claydon Hybrid seeder have performed remarkably well; although Claydon crops may have suffered a yield downturn, it has not been to the same extent as conventionally established crops, where yields have dramatically reduced.
+Crops established with the Claydon drill are better at coping with weather extremes, whether high rainfall or drought.
+This is due to the improvement in soil structure, retaining moisture and organic matter and creating drainage in the rooting area.
+Claydon crops may suffer a yield downturn during these times of extreme weather, but it has not been to the same extent as conventionally established crops, where yields have dramatically reduced.

-As the Claydon Drill eliminates the need for unnecessary cultivations, it also reduces cost and time in establishing crops.
+Claydon Opti-Till eliminates the need for unnecessary, expensive cultivations.
+It also reduces cost and time in establishing crops.